 If you’re looking for an easy potato salad recipe that can be customized to your preference, let this be the one!

-In Aunt Penny’s recipe she adds green pepper (which I personally love) but my husband isn’t the biggest green pepper fan so I leave it out when I’m making it for us, like today.
+In her recipe she does add green pepper (which I personally love) but my husband isn’t the biggest green pepper fan so I leave it out when I’m making it for us, like today.
 You can nix the yellow onion and substitute green onions in its place and Yukon gold for russet potatoes.
 This recipe can also be easily be halved for a small family dinner.
-But Aunt Penny’s classic potato salad recipe is meant to feed a large crowd.
+However Aunt Penny’s classic potato salad recipe is meant to feed a large crowd.

 Start by peeling, rinsing and chopping 5 pounds of russet potatoes into large bitesize pieces.